openoms/bitcoin-tutorials/electrs/README.md

 ---

-## Set up the Electrum Server in Rust on the RaspiBlitz to be used with Eclair
+## Set up the Electrs service, autostart and the connection over SSL

+Can be used as a secure backend of:

+    Eclair Mobile Bitcoin and Ligthtning wallet
+    Electrum wallet

 Sets up the automatic start of electrs and nginx and certbot.

 Take a look: [electrs_automation_for_Eclair.sh](electrs_automation_for_Eclair.sh)